amu2mod/RadeonMon/README.md

 ## Build Commands

 1. Open `Developer Command Prompt for VS 2022` or `Developer PowerShell for VS 2022`.
-2. Change to the root directory of the project.
+2. Change to the root directory of the project (cloned repository or extracted source release).
 3. Configure the project:
 ```powershell
 cmake -S . -B build